johnp789/mqtt-bench/README.md

 ## FlashMQ
 [FlashMQ](https://github.com/halfgaar/FlashMQ) can make use of multiple CPU threads and is written in C++.
-It turned in the fastest score in my testing.
+It tied with HiveMQ-CE for the fastest score in my testing.
+It is possibly saturating the testing tool.

 ```
 $ ./mqtt-benchmark --broker tcp://localhost:1883 --clients 1000 --qos 1 --count 500 -message-interval 0 -quiet | tail